JoshRory/castleholt/pages/contact.md

 Please contact us if you have any queries via email or the form below; we'll aim to get back to you within a couple of hours!

-Alternativily, you can call us between 8am and 9pm on the phone number below.
+Alternatively, you can call us between 8am and 9pm on the phone number below.